tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * This doesn't need to be done in a separate method
   * But it helps your controller code be organized and potentially keep from repeating
 * If you need to do any manipulating of params to usable values, this is a good place
-* Note that you want to do validation in the model, not here in the controller
+* Note that we don't want to do validation of the params here, those belong in the model, not the controller

 * In our case, the only param we're going to want for a task group is the name